-Dr. Oken says often his patients are feeling sluggish on a regular basis because they aren’t getting enough vitamin D. “At least 2,000 units of vitamin D-3 a day is crucial to our immune system,” he says.
+Dr. Oken says not getting enough vitamin D can also cause someone to feel tired.
+“At least 2,000 units of vitamin D-3 a day is crucial to our immune system,” he says.
 “Going for a 15 to 20 minute walk in the sunshine causes a D-3 boost but also helps release nitric oxide, essential our health.”

 How to feel less tired, according to a trainer

 As a personal trainer and fitness instructor, Melissa Yan regularly wakes up at 4:30 a.m. to start teaching, and often she’s not done until late in the evenings.
 One of her tips for keeping her energy up: sticking to a schedule.
 “Every night at 10 p.m., I force myself to drop what I am doing, take 30 minutes to wind down, and get into bed,” she says.
 “Sticking to a schedule will help your body prepare for rest, and do it more effectively.”
 When you give yourself a curfew, it makes resisting that next Netflix episode that much easier.

 It’s easier to feel tired if you’re sitting for prolonged periods of time, which is why Yan says to try to incorporate mini movement breaks throughout the day.
 “Even if I sit down for a few hours to do administrative stuff, I make sure to get up every half hour or so,” she says.
 These small breaks don’t have to be time-consuming.
 Yan says walking across the room to get a glass of water, spending a couple minutes doing some quick stretches, or walking up a flight of stairs all count.
 “Just something to remind your body that we are still awake and working,” she says.